Ibrahim Maaroufi: Paganese

 On 27 October 2014, Maaroufi was signed by Italian Lega Pro club Paganese on a free transfer.

 Renaissance Schaerbeek

 Between 2015 and 2017, Maaroufi played for Renaissance Schaerbeek in the Belgian Provincial 1.

 Toulouse Rodéo and trials

 In March 2017, Maaroufi joined French club Toulouse Rodéo in the fifth-tier Championnat National 3.

 After leaving the club in 2018, he trialled with Dutch Eerste Divisie club FC Eindhoven, without success.

 International career

 Maaroufi played for both Belgium and Morocco in youth level.
-He trained with the Morocco Olympics team in December 2006, but made his U-21 team debut for Belgium against Sint-Truiden in February 2007.
+He trained with the Morocco Olympics team in December 2006, before making his debut for Belgium U21 national team against Sint-Truiden in February 2007.
 He was also called up for the match against Serbia in March 2007.

-He played his last Belgian U-21 cap against Austria U-21, on 7 September 2007.
+He played his last Belgian U21 cap against Austria U21, on 7 September 2007.